It isn’t BIG to make others feel small.

 Bullying is never acceptable and can be highly dangerous.
 Children who are being bullied should tell their parents or a teacher.
 Parents should talk to teachers and administrators.
 Friends, neighbours, relatives, and the community must get behind the effort in South Africa to stop bullying incidents.

 By understanding and recognising this hurtful behaviour, we can more easily take steps to stop it.

 Anonymous Quote on the internet:

 ”Someone who hates you normally hates you for one of three reasons.
 They either see you as a threat.
 They hate themselves.
 Or they want to be you.”

 - More than 3.2 million learners are bullied yearly in South Africa.

-- The Western Cape has the most reported cases of bullying with over 18.5% of learners reporting acts of abuse.
+- The Western Cape has the most reported bullying cases, with over 18.5% of learners reporting acts of abuse.

 - 160 000 high school learners bunk school daily to avoid being bullied.

-- 1 in 10 learners drop out of school to avoid being bullied.
+- 1 in 10 learners drops out of school to avoid being bullied.

 - Teens who are gay are often subjected to such intense bullying that they do not receive an adequate education.

 - There is a connection between bullying and being exposed to violence.
 Unfortunately, by the time an average child enters kindergarten, he will have witnessed 8,000 murders on television.

 Types of bullying: